Introduction to New Horizon (NH)

 Older news:

-* Vietnam ranks second on garment exports to US
+* Vietnam to focus on 4 categories of exports to China

 You can click here for concrete information about the airports in Vietnam